 - Water Shoes: Planning a day at the beach?
 Water shoes can help kids with sensitive feet handle the sensory overload of sand between their toes.
 One mom says her son “will spend an entire day on the beach as long as he has his water shoes.
 The moment his feet hit the sand and water without them it’s almost a guaranteed meltdown.”

 - Boogie Board: While you’re at the beach, bring along your boogie board!
 It can be tough to move kids around in the sand if they are in strollers or wheelchairs, but a boogie board can be a simple solution.
 One mom says that they put her daughter on their board “and drag her across the sand.
 She loves it and we don’t break our back trying to carry her or drag a stroller through sand!”
 Some state beaches also provide floating beach wheelchairs.
 If you’re in Massachusetts check out SMILE Mass for details.

-- 24-Hour Cold Thermos: My son needs to drink thickened liquids in order to prevent aspiration, which means wherever we go we need to bring his drink with us.
-I found this 24 ounce Thermos that keeps cold fluids cold for up to 24 hours!
+- 24-Hour Cold Bottle: My son needs to drink thickened liquids in order to prevent aspiration, which means wherever we go we need to bring his drink with us.
+We love this 26 ounce bottle from Yeti that keeps cold fluids cold for up to 24 hours!
 It’s been a lifesaver on long outdoor trips.

 So get packed and get moving!
 What are you waiting for?
 It’s a beautiful day outside!

 Heard a lot about weighted blankets and lap pads and wondering how to choose one?
 Here’s our guide to the ins and outs of finding the right weighted blanket.

 Looking for the right night light to help your little one ease into bedtime?
 Check out our guide for everything you need to know about toddler night lights.